Dollar rebounds as global growth jitters hit risk

 The Aussie bought $1.0045, having dropped more than 1.3 percent from Thursday's high of $1.0205.
 Good support is seen at $0.9979, the 38.2 percent retracement of its June 1-20 rally.

-Keeping investors cautious, Moody's late in New York on Thursday cut the credit ratings of 15 global banks including JPMorgan and Morgan Stanley.
+Keeping investors cautious, Moody's late in New York on Thursday cut the credit ratings of 15 global banks including JPMorgan (JPM.N) and Morgan Stanley (MS.N).

 Markets had already been bracing for the downgrades, which Moody's had flagged earlier in the year.